Elon, North Carolina

 The Living Bible paraphrases the verse, “as many WANTED eternal life believed” but there are three problems with that translation.

-One, that is not what the Greek word τάσσω means.
+Three, that is not what the Greek word τάσσω means.
 Any standard Koine Greek lexicon will verify this (e.g., Bauer-Arndt-Gingrich).
 The word τάσσω never means “wanted” in the NT.
 Note below how the word is used in the NT.

 ΤΑΣΣΏ IN THE NEW TESTAMENT